WeifengJin/WeifengJin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD candidate in economics at Universidad Carlos III de Madrid
+I am a PhD candidate in economics under the supervision of Carlos Velasco at Universidad Carlos III de Madrid.
+I am currently on the job market during the 2021/2022 academic year and will be available for virtual interviews at the EJME 2021 and at the ASSA 2022.

 My research interest lies in time series econometrics.
  * Noncausal and noninvertible processs
  * Quantile analysis.
  * Forecasting

 You can find my <a href="https://drive.google.com/file/d/1syuuayIuv0SBxKgbos5Qhwxh4Ll4J0oS/view">CV</a> here.